Resveratrol and the treatment of osteoarthritis | The research

 Resveratrol, in simple terms, is a chemical compound found in some plants that provides that plant a super antioxidant protector from oxidative stress and infections.
 What stresses a plant, you may ask?
 Disease, fungus, environmental pollutants to name a few.

 The remarkable nature of Resveratrol has made this chemical compound somewhat of a “researcher’s darling.”
-In October 2018 alone, there were at least 25 new studies published on Resveratrol and its impact on cancer, oxidative stress, heart disease, obesity and diabetes to name a few of the main topics covered.
-There have also been a handful of studies throughout the last few years which have focuses solely on Resveratrol impact on inflammation and osteoarthritis.
-For our purpose we will focus on the research that centers on joint pain.
+In October 2018 alone, there were at least 25 new studies published on Resveratrol and its impact on cancer, oxidative stress, heart disease, obesity, and diabetes to name a few of the main topics covered.
+There have also been a handful of studies throughout the last few years that have focused solely on Resveratrol’s impact on inflammation and osteoarthritis.
+For our purpose, we will focus on the research that centers on joint pain.

 Resveratrol is most famous for the “French Paradox.”
 Red wine and reduced risk of cardiovascular disease